timix648/umbra/README.md

 The headline engineering result is **P5**: a working CIP-56 allocation-based atomic swap, in both operator mode and trust-no-operator signed mode, on live DevNet.

-P5 is also **sound**: the atomic transfer refuses to execute unless each party genuinely holds its leg — verified by headless tests, so the guarantee holds without a live ledger.
+P5 is also **sound**: the atomic transfer refuses to execute unless each party genuinely holds its leg — verified by headless tests, so the guarantee holds even without a live ledger.

 ---